taogen-docs/resources-of-learning/#cs-foundations.md

 - The RSpec Book by David Chelimsky
 - 	The Art of Unit Testing: With Examples in .NET by Roy Osherove

+Software Engineering

+- Software Engineering (10th, 2015) by Ian Sommerville
+- The Essence of Software Engineering by Volker Gruhn and Rüdiger Striemer

 Others

 - Release It!: Design and Deploy Production-Ready Software by Michael T. Nygard